-‘Married at First Sight:’ Danielle DeGroot Sheds Light On Divorce With Cody Knapek In Tell-All Interview
+‘Married At First Sight’: Danielle DeGroot Sheds Light On Divorce With Cody Knapek In Tell-All Interview

 Unlike some divorces in Married at First Sight‘s history, however, Danielle and Cody parted on what seems to be fairly good terms.
 Despite the couple ending their marriage, the two could still be seen joking with each other on social media.
 If any, Cody and Danielle’s split seemed to have only affected their marriage, not their friendship.

 Since then, however, both Danielle and Cody have been quite silent about their divorce.
 That is, of course, until recently, when the dietitian was interviewed by lifestyle blogger and television personality Sarah Ruhlman.
-In the brief tell-all interview, Danielle shed some light on the primary reason behind her and Cody’s spit.
+In the brief tell-all interview, Danielle shed some light on the primary reason behind her and Cody’s split.

 According to Danielle, her journey with Married at First Sight is an unforgettable one, especially considering how deep the reality TV show dug into her life.
 The MAFS star also stated that she enjoyed the whole experience overall, and that she has fallen in love with her film crew during the course of the last MAFS season.